Letitia Dean: EastEnders

 During her first stint on EastEnders, she forayed into singing with her fellow EastEnders castmate, Paul Medford (who played Kelvin Carpenter).
 A song penned for the pair as part of a plotline in EastEnders (known as The Banned) prompted the BBC to release the song as a single.
 The song, "Something Outa Nothing", reached number 12 in the UK singles chart in November 1986.

 Six years following her initial exit, Dean was lured back to EastEnders by producer John Yorke, reprising the role of Sharon from 2001 to 2006.
 In December 2004, Sunday Mirror reported that executive producer Kathleen Hutchison offered to double Dean's salary from £150,000 a year to £300,000 a year, to persuade her to remain in the show, making her one of the highest paid actresses in British soap.
 Dean's character left the serial again in January 2006.
 Her exit was announced in August 2005 and an official EastEnders press report initially stated that she was only taking a scheduled break and was due back on set later in 2006; however, this did not happen, and in June 2006 the BBC denied press speculation that there were any immediate plans for her to return to the series.

 In February 2012, producer Bryan Kirkwood announced that Dean would make a second return to EastEnders, having been absent for a period of six years.
 She made her return on 13 August 2012 after fleeing from her wedding to her fiancé John Hewland, with her son, Dennis Rickman Jr. and Phil Mitchell.
 She is one of three remaining original cast members, along with Gillian Taylforth and Adam Woodyatt.
+Most recently, Dean was on hiatus from the soap from October 2025 to May 2026 when she returned for a few episodes; she is expected to return to screens full-time in June.